 - The agreements/contracts with those participating entities.

 The CI Vehicles will proactively monitor projects as they enter and proceed through the CIF.
-Once a CI Vehicle determines that a project of interest has reached mid-stage development and is satisfied with its due diligence, it will engage with the promoter to determine whether a development financing arrangement is desirable to both parties.
-Generally, the CI Vehicles look to secure a development fee for their investment to be paid by the construction investors and will exit the project at financial close.
-The CI Vehicles share the risk with the promoter in finding and securing the construction investors.
+Once a CI Vehicle determines that a project of interest has reached mid-stage preparation and is satisfied with its due diligence, it will engage with the promoter to determine whether a preparation financing arrangement is desirable to both parties.
+Generally, the CI Vehicles look to secure a development fee for their investment to be paid by the contruction/long-term investors and will exit the project at financial close.
+The CI Vehicles share the risk with the promoter in finding and securing the investors.